gamekit-developers/gamekit/readme.txt

 + readblend to read 32bit little-endian .blend files
 + some example .blend files included in the GameKit folder

+On Apple, you can copy a user file called game.blend next to the GameKit.app bundle, to override the default .blend file.

 It has been tested on Windows, Mac OS X and Linux.

 Some notes: